 Once the mastopexy has been completed, your breasts will be covered with gauze.
 If Dr. Cox finds it necessary, you may have to wear surgical support bras during the healing process.

 For two weeks following the process, your breasts will be swollen or slightly bruised.
 Some amount of discomfort will also be felt around the site of the incisions.
 Do not lift anything, stretch, or bend, and be sure to sleep on your back/side to prevent undue pressure on the breasts.
+When the swelling has fully disappeared, you will be able to enjoy your beautiful and natural-looking results.

 Contact Us to Schedule a Consultation